apostrophecms-legacy/apostrophe-moderator/README.md

 </div>
 ```

-Now admins can select "All" to see all events, or "Pending" to see user-submitted events that are not yet published.
+Again, admins can now select "All" to see all events, or "Pending" to see user-submitted events that are not yet published.

 To publish an event an admin simply marks it published.

 ...
 And that's it!
 Your site now supports user-submitted content.
 Enjoy.